Which Of The Following Causes Economic Growth

 • GDP per capita: GDP divided by the population, providing a measure of the average standard of living.

 While GDP is a valuable indicator, it has limitations.
 It doesn't capture factors such as income inequality, environmental degradation, and social well-being.
-Therefore, it's important to consider other indicators alongside GDP to get a more comprehensive picture of economic progress.
+That's why, you'll want to consider other indicators alongside GDP to get a more comprehensive picture of economic progress That alone is useful..

 Policies to Promote Economic Growth